kiesraad/abacus/backend/README.md

 With the `tls` feature enabled, the default port is 8443 in debug builds and 443 in release builds.
 Binding to 443 requires elevated privileges (e.g. the `CAP_NET_BIND_SERVICE` capability on Linux).

+#### Building with TLS enabled on Windows

+On Windows, AWS Libcrypto has some [build requirements](https://aws.github.io/aws-lc-rs/requirements/windows.html):
+- C/C++ Compiler: these build tools have likely been installed during installation of Rust
+- NASM, two options:
+  - Use the installer
+  - Or, use prebuilt NASM objects: `set AWS_LC_SYS_PREBUILT_NASM=1`

 ### Building for various platforms